 Prepare The Business Requirement Document

-The first step into this journey is to identify the needs of your organization and how an enterprise content management system or ECM system will help addressing them.
+The first step into this journey is to identify the needs of your organization and how an ECM system will help to address them.
 Work collaboratively with your colleagues from different business units to identify the problems, needs, and goals and document them clearly.
-In addition, state what are the main functionalities that you are looking for in an enterprise content management system aka.
-ECM system such as automatic capturing, indexing, searching, automating processes, retention, collaboration & annotation, or any other specific industry related functionality.
+In addition, state what are the main functionalities that you are looking for in an enterprise content management system such as automatic capturing, indexing, searching, automating processes, retention, collaboration & annotation, or any other specific industry-related functionality.

-When searching for an enterprise content management system, it is very important to identify the right ECM system provider for your organization.
-While most of the top ECM system vendors offer the same essential functionalities (of course some might have advantages in different areas), you have to compile a list with the ones having previous experience within your industry.
-That will ensure that you will benefit also from the ECM system provider valuable background knowledge, past experiences of the problems faced and how they addressed them resulting in increased successful implementation rate and faster ROI.
+When searching for an ECM system, it is very important to identify the right provider for your organization.
+While most of the top vendors offer the same essential functionalities (of course some might have advantages in different areas), you have to compile a list with the ones having previous experience within your industry.
+That will ensure that you will benefit also from the provider valuable background knowledge, past experiences of the problems faced and how they addressed them resulting in increased successful implementation rate and faster ROI.

 The magic quadrant for content services platform 2020 is out, you can check it in the below link

-Visit each enterprise content management system (ECM system) vendors’ website to know if they have previous experience within your industry (that’s usually mentioned under products by industry) and compile a list with the providers contact email and initiate the first contact.
+Visit each vendors’ website to know if they have previous experience within your industry (that’s usually mentioned under products by industry) and compile a list with the providers contact email and initiate the first contact.

 Prepare The Ground For The Demo

-When you receive your first message from the enterprise content management system (ECM system) provider sales department, share with them the business requirement document already prepared and ask for an introductory call in which you will go over the points and further clarify or answer any question related to your business processes and challenges you are trying to overcome.
+When you receive your first message from the provider sales department, share with them the business requirement document already prepared and ask for an introductory call in which you will go over the points and further clarify or answer any question related to your business processes and challenges you are trying to overcome.

 At this stage, your main objective is to

-Before showing the enterprise content management system (ECM system) to a bigger audience within your organization, make sure to have a dry run session with limited audience and that all your major requirements are addressed in the live ECM system demo.
+Before showing the system to a bigger audience within your organization, make sure to have a dry run session with limited audience and that all your major requirements are addressed in the live system demo.

-You have to do that with each and every enterprise content management system (ECM system) provider selected at the early stage, yes I agree that is somehow time consuming and a long process to follow but that will also give you the ability to remove any provider that don’t meet your specifications.
+You have to do that with each and every provider selected at the early stage, yes I agree that is somehow time consuming and a long process to follow but that will also give you the ability to remove any provider that don’t meet your specifications.

 Align with the provider on the demo flow

-When choosing an enterprise content management system (ECM system), you must take your time and carefully plan your way forward to find the best ECM system for your organization as the choice would play a major factor in achieving a successful enterprise level enterprise content management implementation.
+When choosing an ECM system, you must take your time and carefully plan your way forward to find the best system for your organization as the choice would play a major factor in achieving a successful enterprise level enterprise content management implementation.